prnv-m/Vosk_voice_recognition/README.md

 ./cppaudiocap
 ```

-# Install a suitable vox model based on language and hardware constraints
+# Install a suitable Vosk model based on language and hardware constraints
 Use this link: [Download](https://alphacephei.com/vosk/models)